csdms/2018-05-21-csdms/lessons/python/03-models.md

 >
 > - What will the profile look like after one timestep if the value of `dt` is very (very!) large?
 (Hint: Stop thinking of the real world and look at the equation.
 What does `dt` do to each term?)
 >
->{.solution}
+>>## Solution{.solution}
->
+>>
-> The timestep `dt` is multiplied by the change in elevation per unit time.
+>> The timestep `dt` is multiplied by the change in elevation per unit time.
 The change in elevation will be larger for larger timesteps.
 If the timestep is very large, the equation will calculate the total change over the timestep based only on the rate of change at the beginning of the timestep, even if, in real life, the rate of change would have decreased over the same period of time.
 As a result, the new elevations might "overshoot", changing the three cells from a valley to a hill.
 This can lead to a numerical instability.

 We had to zoom into a small section of the profile to see that the topography was evolving.
 Because we are plotting every time it goes around the time loop, though, there are too many lines and they are too close together to differentiate between the different profiles.